 To practice Shibari, you can be anywhere but a quiet, relaxed environment will allow those involved to submerse themselves fully into the craft and the sensuality of the movements.
 Also, if you’re going to strip down to bare skin (recommended for a full tactile response) then make sure you’re in a place that’s comfortable.
 If, however, you’re conducting some serious power play, to be out of your comfort zone may be your bag.
 Either way, respect each other enough to be safe.

-As mentioned previously, you will need ropes in lengths of 8-10 meters, separated so that knots can be tied onto or off other lengths.
+As mentioned previously, you will need bondage rope in lengths of 8-10 meters, separated so that knots can be tied onto or off other lengths.
 You can add in any number of artefacts to add to the aesthetic of your work, create different sensory responses or to suspend or support the person tied.
 This can include O rings, chains or bamboo poles.
 The possibilities are endless.

 Glossary of Terms